 Twice weekly training in the Fall and Spring.
 (Training times are typically Mon/Wed or Tues/Thurs at 5pm)

 Once weekly indoor training sessions in the Winter (typically at a local school gym and/or SMG)

 Additional fees will vary by team and age group.
-On average parents should expect to pay between $20 - $100 per year.
+On average parents should expect to pay between $20 - $100 per year in additional fees.
 This will pay for items like coaching equipment and Teamsnap fees.
 Items that are outside the scope of the Academy (like Winter leagues or tournaments) will be paid for by the families that choose to participate in them.